axelarnetwork/webdocs/docs/setup/join.md

 ## Switch your Axelar node version

-Your Axelar network node will download the blockchain until it reaches the `UPGRADE_HEIGHT` listed below.
+Your Axelar node will download the blockchain until it reaches the `UPGRADE_HEIGHT` listed below.

 Network | `UPGRADE_HEIGHT`
 ------- | --------